looker/block-bqml-arima/README.md

 #### <font size=5>3b. model_name_suggestions.explore </font><font color='red'> (REQUIRED)
 To create an ARIMA model, the user must enter a name for the model and can type in any string value.
 The ARIMA Explore also allows the user to evaluate a model which has already been created.
 The `Model Name` parameter allows users to select the name from a list of existing models created by the given Explore.
 These suggested values come from the `BQML_ARIMA_MODEL_INFO` table stored in the Model Details dataset defined for the Block during installation.
-Because this table captures details for all models created with the Block across all Explores, we need to filter the suggestions by Explore name–the Explore created in `Implementation Step 3`.
+Because this table captures details for all models created with the Block across all Explores, we need to filter the suggestions by Explore name–the Explore which will be created next in `Implementation Step 4`.
 If you do not filter for the use case Explore, an error would occur if the user tries to evaluate a model based on different time series data.

 The name suggestions come from the `model_name_suggestions.explore` and in this step we will refine the `sql_always_where` filter applied to the include the use case Explore name.